bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 like to use comment boxes from time to time.
 These are especially handy in bash files to write comments about the script at the top.

-The reason they are a bad practice is that they are difficult to change and encourage stale documentation (because no one wants to change them).
-This post won't change that fact in the real world since not everyone on your team will have read this amazing post :).
+The reason they are generally considered a bad practice is that they are difficult to change and thus encourage stale documentation.
+I still advice that you not use comment boxes in the real world since not everyone on your team will have read this amazing post :).
 But for small scripts on my own system, I still use comment boxes, and you can too.

 ## MakeBox Code